 Question #1: What do you charge per square foot to build a house of mid to high end finish?
 You can clarify your “quality” by saying, you want something that fits in the upper end of the market similar to the homes on street “X” in town “X”.
 This gives the builder reference to what quality you are looking for.
 Let them know that you understand that it’s impossible to give an accurate bid on a house they haven’t seen, but you are simply looking for rough numbers to help you get your money lined up properly.

 Estimating is a whole new topic and one too big to cover here.
 I have written several pieces about it on StrawBale.com and a quick search for “estimating” at the top of the page will help you find those.
-Here are some direct links: Estimating 101; Estimating Tips, and Estimating and Creating a Budget.
+Here are some direct links: Estimating 101 and Estimating Tips.
 These articles will get you headed in the right direction.
-If you plan to estimate and build for yourself, I strongly recommend that you check out my course on how to be your own contractor.
 It doesn’t matter if you know how to build well.
 If you have never estimated a job or contracted a project, you will need guidance.
 Making a mistake in your framing can be simple to fix; however, messing up your estimate and/or other aspects of contracting can be the end of your project.
 Be smart and get the guidance you need BEFORE you get started.